A Geometric Perspective on Diffusion Models: Preliminaries

 We begin with a brief overview of the basic concepts in developing score-based generative models.
-To enable effective generative modeling, we are required to bridge the data distribution $p_{d}(\bfx)$ with a non-informative tractable distribution $p_{n}(\bfx)$.
-Nowadays, a prevailing and promising approach is score-based generative modeling \cite{song2021sde,karras2022edm,saharia2022photorealistic,poole2023dreamfusion}, which can be formulated into a concise framework from the lens of \textit{stochastic differential equations} (SDEs) \cite{song2021sde,karras2022edm}.
-With this powerful tool, the data perturbation is modeled as a continuous stochastic process $\{\bfx_t\}_{t=0}^T$:
+With the tool of \textit{stochastic differential equations} (SDEs), the data perturbation in diffusion models is modeled as a continuous stochastic process $\{\bfx_t\}_{t=0}^T$ \citep{song2021sde,karras2022edm}:

-where $\bfw_t$ is the standard Wiener process; $\bff(\cdot, t)$ and $g(t)$ are drift and diffusion coefficients, respectively \cite{oksendal2013stochastic}.
-We denote the distribution of $\bfx_t$ as $p_t(\bfx)$ and such an It\^{o} SDE can smoothly transform the data distribution $p_0(\bfx)=p_d(\bfx)$ to the (approximate) noise distribution $p_T(\bfx)\approx p_n(\bfx)$ in a forward manner.
-By properly setting the coefficients, some established models referred to as variance-preserving (VP) and variance-exploding (VE) SDEs can be recovered \cite{song2019ncsn,ho2020ddpm,song2021sde}.

-The reversal of \eqref{eq:forward_sde} is another SDE that allows to synthesize data from noise in a backward manner \cite{anderson1982reverse}.
-Remarkably, there exists a \textit{probability flow ordinary differential equation} (PF-ODE) sharing the same marginal distribution $\{p_t(\bfx)\}_{t=0}^T$ at each time step of the diffusion process:
+where $\bfw_t$ is the standard Wiener process; $\bff(\cdot, t)$ and $g(t)$ are drift and diffusion coefficients, respectively \citep{oksendal2013stochastic}.
+We denote the distribution of $\bfx_t$ as $p_t(\bfx)$ and such an It\^{o} SDE smoothly transforms the empirical data distribution $p_0(\bfx)=p_d(\bfx)$ to the (approximate) noise distribution $p_T(\bfx)\approx p_n(\bfx)$ in a forward manner.
+By properly setting the coefficients, some established models referred to as variance-preserving (VP) and variance-exploding (VE) SDEs can be recovered \citep{song2019ncsn,ho2020ddpm,song2021sde}.
+The reversal of \eqref{eq:forward_sde} is another SDE that allows to synthesize data from noise in a backward manner \citep{feller1949theory,anderson1982reverse}.
+Remarkably, there exists a \textit{probability flow ordinary differential equation} (PF-ODE) sharing the same marginal distribution $\{p_t(\bfx)\}_{t=0}^T$ as the reverse SDE at each time step of the diffusion process: